jameysharp/corrode/src/Language/Rust/Corrode/CFG.md

 =================

 This module provides a small monadic interface for constructing control-flow graphs.
-It's provided as a "monad tranformer", meaning that you can combine this monad with other monads.
+It's provided as a "monad transformer", meaning that you can combine this monad with other monads.
 For example, if you need to keep information about variable declarations that are in scope in order to translate statements and expressions correctly, you can use a